 Wine Cooler/Fridge: This is my favorite option.
 Wine and cheese require the same temperature, 50 to 55 degrees.
 A wine cooler is preprogrammed for cheese!
 I started out with one wine cooler and than recently bought another 🙂 One fridge is for blooming rinds, washed rinds and natural rind cheeses and the other cooler is for hard cheese that are bandaged wrapped, vacuum rapped and waxed cheeses.
 I bought this Frigidaire 35-Bottle Wine Cooler at Lowe’s brand new for just over $20o.
 The only adjustments I made to the fridge was to remove the wine shelves and put wood ones.
 I also have a small humidifier on the bottom of the fridge.

-I bought the Travel-Size Personal Humidifier on Amazon for my cheese cave.
+I bought the Travel-Size Personal Humidifier for the cheese cave.
 See picture above in left cheese cave at the bottom.
 I’ve been very happy with it.
 It’s small and doesn’t take up a lot of room.
 Blooming rinds, natural rind washed rind cheese need a high humidity around 80 to 90 percent.
 I tried putting several open jars of water in the cave as well as wet sponges sticking out and hanging wet cloths that I had to rewet every other day… I still could not keep up my humidity.
 A humidifier did the trick.
 I have it set on the lowest setting and I refill the bottle about once a week.

 You need a hydrometer.
 It measures humidity and this is a very important measurement if you have a cheese cave.
 Spend the extra money and buy the Thermo-Hygrometer by ThermoWorks, because it’s easy to use and has a large display you can see without opening up your cheese cave.